mdhaaris2003/JobPortal/README.md

 ### **Backend**

 - **Firebase Authentication**: Secure user login and registration.
-- **Firebase Realtime Database**: Storing job listings, applications, and user profiles.
+- **Firebase Realtime Database**: Storing job listings,user profiles and Fetch them from the DB when required.
 ### **Application Hosted in GitHub pages**
 You can access the job portal at the following link:
 (https://mdhaaris2003.github.io/JobPortal/))